KoljaWindeler/ics/README.md

 ### HACS

-The easiest way to add this to your Homeassistant installation is using [HACS](https://custom-components.github.io/hacs/) and add this repository as a custom repository.
-And then follow the instructions under [Configuration](#configuration) below.
+The easiest way to add this to your Homeassistant installation is using [HACS].

+It's recommended to restart Homeassistent directly after the installation without any change to the Configuration.
+Homeassistent will install the dependencies during the next reboot.
+Afterthat you can add and check the configuration without error messages.
+This is nothing special to this Integration but the same for all custom components.

 ### Manual